OTAK theses

 The structure of the thesis: a theoretical thesis paper

-Theoretical thesis papers usually follow an argumentative pattern and are organized around the solution of a problem.
+Theoretical thesis papers usually follow an argumentative pattern and are organised around the solution of a problem.
 Questions that are normally addressed in such papers include:

 • What is the point/topic of the study?